Healthdirect Free Australian health advice you can count on.

 When is laparoscopy used?

 Laparoscopy is used to diagnose conditions or perform surgery in the abdominal and pelvic area.
-It can be used to:

-Preparing for a laparoscopy
+How to prepare for a laparoscopy

 If you have any concerns or questions about the procedure, discuss them with the doctor beforehand.

-If you take regular medicines (including complementary ones), make sure you tell the doctor or surgical team early on — they will advise if you need to stop any of your medicines before surgery.
-If you take blood-thinning medicines such as aspirin or warfarin, this is especially important.
+If you take any medicines (including complementary ones), make sure you tell the doctor early on.
+Find out if you need to stop taking any of your medicines for the laparoscopy.

 After the procedure

 When you wake from the procedure, you may feel a little sore around the cuts.
-You may also have some pain in your shoulder — this is caused by pressure from the gas in your abdomen.
+You may also have some pain in your shoulder — this is caused by pressure from the gas that was in your abdomen.

 You should not drive home after having a general anaesthetic.
 It is best to arrange for someone to pick you up or help you get home.
 Try to have someone with you for the next 24 hours so they can keep an eye on you.